+This is a seven color hand-pulled print 6×6 inches (15.2×15.2 cm).
+There are 10 prints in this edition.
 Some projects take a long time to complete.
 I worked on the first six colors over the course of several weeks last Spring.
 Then the project sat on the shelf for six months until I … Continue reading

 This little print (4×6 inches, 10×15 cm) is the culmination of two weeks research and planning and gathering of materials and tools.
 It is my first attempt at printing in color.
 It uses six plates to print six colors.